jegly/swissarmyknife/README.md

 ## 🙌 Credits

-Crafted with ❤️ by the [GlobalCVE](https://github.com/globalcve) community.
+Crafted with ❤️ by JEGLY

 ---